Types of Window Functions in SQL and Questions Asked by Airbnb, Netflix, Twitter, and Uber

 Rank() Function Example:

 Now, let’s take a look at one ranking() window function example to see how we can rank data within groups using window functions in SQL.
-Follow along interactively with this link: https://platform.stratascratch.com/coding-question?id=9898&python=
+Follow along interactively with this interview question on Ranking functions by Twitter.

-In this example, we have to find the top salaries by department and we can’t just find the top 3 salaries without a window function because it will just give us the top 3 salaries across all departments.
+In this example, we have to find the top salaries by department, and we can’t just find the top 3 salaries without a window function because it will just give us the top 3 salaries across all departments.
 So, we need to rank the salaries by departments individually.
-This can be done by rank() and partitioned by department.
-From there it’s easy to filter for top 3 across all departments.
+This can be done by rank() and partitioned by the department.
+From there, it’s easy to filter for the top 3 across all departments.

-SELECT department, salary, RANK() OVER (PARTITION BY a.department ORDER BY a.salary DESC) AS rank_id FROM (SELECT department, salary FROM twitter_employee GROUP BY department, salary ORDER BY department, salary) a ORDER BY department, salary DESC
+SELECT department, salary FROM (SELECT department, salary, RANK() OVER (PARTITION BY a.department ORDER BY a.salary DESC) AS rank_id FROM (SELECT distinct department, salary FROM twitter_employee ORDER BY department, salary) a ORDER BY department, salary DESC)b WHERE rank_id < 4

 3. Generating Statistics - NTILE